Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Dynamical evolution of a debris disk in dense environments

-In \secref{sec3.1} and \secref{sec3.2} we presented our results for the numerical simulations for the \textit{Extended} and \textit{Compact} models, respectively.
-First, we focused on the effects of a single but close encounter (\secref{sec3.1.1} and \secref{1enc_nice}) and then studied the effect of multiple encounters (\secref{Nenc_ss} and \secref{Nenc_nice}) in a star cluster environment, over a time span of $100$~Myr.
+In Sects. \ref{sec3.1} and \ref{sec3.2} we presented our results for the numerical simulations for the Extended and Compact models, respectively.
+First, we focused on the effects of a single but close encounter (Sects. \ref{sec3.1.1} and \ref{1enc_nice}) and then studied the effect of multiple encounters (Sects. \ref{Nenc_ss} and \ref{Nenc_nice}) in a star cluster environment, over a time span of $100$~Myr.
 For the \exto\ model, we found that a close encounter with the present-day planet configuration of the SSA and a disk extending up to 200 au can produce different structures and populations in the disk, but the planets remain in stable orbits.
 On the other hand, for the \como\ model, a close encounter triggers the migration and excitation of the planets and the debris disk.
 The original disk gets perturbed, but most of the particles remain in the system.
-If we compare \figref{e_ss} and \figref{energy_nice}, we see that the production of unbound particles is higher for the extended case ($5.6$\% of the original disk) than for the compact model ($1.4$\%).
+If we compare Figs. \ref{e_ss} and \ref{energy_nice}, we see that the production of unbound particles is higher for the extended case ($5.6$\% of the original disk) than for the compact model ($1.4$\%).
 It is important to highlight that even when a perturbing star comes close ($\sim300$~au) to a planetary system, the evolution of the planetesimal disk will be determined by its size.
 If the disk is compact, the perturbations due to the planets will dominate over the effect of the stellar encounter.
 If the disk is large, the planets will not suffer any orbital variation, while the particles in the disk can be heavily perturbed.